1889 – 1920 Modernizing America Modern Womanhood

 Section Essential Questions

-1. What did modern womanhood mean to different women?
+1. What are some of the hallmarks of modern womanhood?
 How did race, class, geography, and other factors influence a woman’s experience of modern life?

 2. To what extent was life in this era a break from tradition?
 To what extent was it a reinforcement of traditional norms and values?